As we get further into the 2000s, we can take a look at the world around us and compare it to the recesses of our memory.

 Entire businesses and industries are run through social media, with entire marketing strategies hinging on Instagram posts (trust us, better than email marketing).
 So let springbig’s cannabis CRM show you how to use them harmoniously with your dispensary marketing plan (or stop reading and book a demo so we can really show you).

-According to Instagram’s, “Our policy prohibits any marijuana seller, including dispensaries, from promoting their business by providing contact information like phone numbers, email addresses, street addresses, or by using the “contact us” tab in Instagram Business Accounts.
+According to Instagram, ”Our policy prohibits any marijuana seller, including dispensaries, from promoting their business by providing contact information like phone numbers, email addresses, street addresses, or by using the contact us tab in Instagram Business Accounts.’

-For a deep dive on cannabis marketing on Instagram read this article
+For a deep dive into cannabis marketing on Instagram read this article

 So how can a cannabis dispensary take advantage of the benefits of cannabis social media marketing and run a marketing campaign successfully with all of these different policies banning talk about cannabis?